Accessibility

 Web Content Accessibility Guidelines

 The Web Content Accessibility Guidelines (WCAG) are part of a series of standards developed by the W3C’s Web Accessibility Initiative.
-The US Department of Justice and the FCC are establishing new laws that will require most sites to comply with WCAG 2 Level AA.
+Most sites are expected to comply with WCAG 2.2 Level AA, and this is the target standard for all Think Company projects.

 ARIA